 Investment in mutual funds involves risk, including possible loss of principal invested.
 You could lose money on your investment in the Fund or the Fund could underperform because of the following risks: the market prices of stocks held by the Fund may fall; individual investments of the Fund may not perform as expected; the Fund’s portfolio management practices may not achieve the desired result.
-The Fund does not attempt to outperform the Index or take defensive positions in declining markets.
+The Fund does not take defensive positions in declining markets.
 Accordingly, the Fund’s performance would likely be adversely affected by a decline in the Index.

 Investing in foreign securities involves additional risks relating to political, social, and economic developments abroad; differences between the regulations that apply to U.S. and foreign issuers and markets; the potential for foreign markets to be less liquid and more volatile than U.S. markets; and currency risk associated with securities that trade or are denominated in currencies other than the U.S. dollar.
 In addition, the risks of investing in emerging market securities are greater than those of investing in securities of developed foreign countries.

 A fund that concentrates in a single industry or group of industries may be more susceptible to an economic, market, political or regulatory occurrence affecting that specific industry or group of industries.

 The performance of the Fund and of the Index may vary somewhat for a variety of reasons.
 At any time that the Fund employs a representative sampling strategy, investment decisions made by Pax and the Fund’s portfolio manager may cause the Fund to underperform the Index.